Burger King flame broiled spot

 You are no doubt watching the newest ad that features a BK representative asking consumers which burger they like more.
 The Burger King flame broiled hamburgers or ones cooked on a flat top.
 Of course, they pick the flame broiled ones.
 Who wouldn’t?

-“So how’s that any different than from the Burger King flame broiled hamburger spot?
+“So how’s that any different than the Burger King flame broiled hamburger spot?
 BIG difference.
 Coke sports a brand.
 Burger King does not.
 What the hell does being a Burger King eater mean?”

 There are a few ways to think about this spot.
 From a researcher’s standpoint, the test is amazing faulty.
 If BK wants to really find what eaters prefer, they’ll do a blind taste test.
 Without biasing it with the flame broiled moniker.
 (Based on our experience, respondents wouldn’t tell the difference.)